code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

     Map<String, Object> props = new HashMap<>();
     // list of host:port pairs used for establishing the initial connections to the Kakfa cluster props.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, bootstrapServers);
-    // serializer to use for the key props.put(ProducerConfig.KEY_SERIALIZER_CLASS_CONFIG, StringSerializer.class);
+    props.put(ProducerConfig.KEY_SERIALIZER_CLASS_CONFIG, StringSerializer.class);
-    // serializer to use for the value props.put(ProducerConfig.VALUE_SERIALIZER_CLASS_CONFIG, StringSerializer.class);
+    props.put(ProducerConfig.VALUE_SERIALIZER_CLASS_CONFIG, StringSerializer.class);
     // duration for sending after which the producer will throw a TimeoutException if not successful props.put(ProducerConfig.MAX_BLOCK_MS_CONFIG, 5000);